Smodger/fullstack-interview-task/README.md

 - Ramda.js (this is not a requirement but feel free to investigate)
 - Unit testing

-### Notes
-All of you work should take place inside the `admin` microservice

-For the purposes of this task we would assume there are sufficient security middleware, permissions access and PII safe protocols, you do not need to add additional security measures as part of this exercise.

-You are free to use any packages that would help with this task

-We're interested in how you break down the work and build your solution in a clean, reusable and testable manner rather than seeing a perfect example, try to only spend around *1-2 hours* working on it

 ## Deliverables
 **Please make sure to update the readme with**: